Is Gold Fields Limited (GFI) a Keeper?

 RBC Capital Mkts, on the other hand, stated in their research note that they expect to see GFI reach a price target of $14.50.
 The rating they have provided for GFI stocks is “Sector Perform” according to the report published on September 15th, 2020.

-Volatility was left at 3.64%, however, over the last 30 days, the volatility rate increased by 3.35%, as shares surge +1.80% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.95% lower at present.
+Volatility was left at 3.78%, however, over the last 30 days, the volatility rate increased by 4.17%, as shares sank -5.54% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.74% lower at present.

 Stock Fundamentals for GFI